-THINK (Consider using Restore2 Tool)
+(Consider using Restore2 Tool)

 - Is something different?
-Is the person communicating less, needing more help than usual, expressing agitation or pain (moving more or less), how is their appetite? - Does the person need extra help to remain safe and protected?
+Is the person communicating less, needing more help than usual, expressing agitation or pain (moving more or less), how is their appetite, are they urinating as normal, etc. - Does the person need extra help to remain safe and protected?